RosettaCommons/documentation/scripting_documentation/RosettaScripts/EnsembleMetrics/ensemble_metric_pages/CentralTendency.md

 ### Author and history

 Created Tuesday, 8 February 2022 by Vikram K. Mulligan, Center for Computational Biology, Flatiron Institute (vmulligan@flatironinstitute.org).
-This was the first [[EnsembleMetric|EnsembleMetrics]] implemented
+This was the first [[EnsembleMetric|EnsembleMetrics]] implemented.

 ### Interface